 Experiential learning resources for the innovative educator

-Experiential learning is.....wait.
-What is experiential learning?
+What is experiential learning anyway?
+How is experiential learning defined?
+What does K12 classroom experiential learning look like?
 What are the characteristics of experiential learning?
-What does experiential learning look like in a classroom?
 What are examples of experiential learning?
 What are experiential learning activities?
 Why is experiential learning important and what are the benefits?
 I get these questions a lot.

 Most of the inquiries that I get from educators, however, are about how experiential learning can be worked into K12 curriculum.
 The good news is that it's a great learning tool for people of all learning environments, backgrounds, skill levels, and interests, and it's fairly easy to implement if you know the essential components.